 The 6km long lake is wedged between huge limestone towers that at times sit almost impossibly close.
 As we set off down the canyon the once crowded and noisy lakeside retreated into silence.
 The sheer amount of wildlife surrounding the lake became more evident than ever as birdsong filled the air and the wind blew through the colourful wildflowers.

-In the beginning we took the paddling very easily, not really having much of an understanding of just how far we had to go!
+In the beginning we took the paddling very easily, not really having much of an understanding of just how far we had to go if we wanted to make it down Matka canyon!
 The beauty of the 800ft cliff faced plunging into the turquoise lake took our attention just a little!
 As the canyon walls grew and grew the walls stood towering above us only a few feet wide!
 We had found paradise!

 After around half and hour on the water swanning our way down the stunning gorge, past tiny settlements, tree houses, deep forests and awe inspiring cliffs we realised just how far we still had to paddle!
 The narrow lake would wind its way around the gorge walls, corner after corner of amazing views…but no sign of the cave in sight!

 The periodic ferries going past to explore this natural underground wonder were beginning to thin out!
-Had we gone to far and missed the hidden entrance?
+Had we gone too far and missed the hidden entrance to the Matka Cave?
 Had we even gone the right way?
-No longer surrounded by people either on the water or on the narrow walk ways high above and having paddled for over an hour we felt somewhat isolated!
+(We did get lost an awful lot backpacking the Balkans!)
+No longer surrounded by people either on the water or on the narrow walk ways high above and having paddled for over an hour we felt somewhat isolated in the incredible Matka canyon!

 But on we went, beginning to tire as the sun rounded the corner and beat down on us.
-Our wet hands on the slippery paddles were getting sore and we had not seen a soul in the last half an hour of our hour and a half long journey down the gorge.
-Passing a dead forrest drowned by the rising water we eventually reached the dock for the cave!
+Our wet hands on the slippery paddles were getting sore and we had not seen a soul in the last half an hour of our hour and a half long journey down the Matka canyon.
+Passing a dead forrest drowned by the rising water we eventually reached the dock for the Matka cave!
 Here at last!
+A spot many don’t get to see and real off the beaten track Europe!

 There is no other way to get to the amazing Vrelo Cave than the water.
 One of Europe’s most impressive cave systems much is still unknown about what really lies underneath the ground here.
 We were lucky enough to time our visit on the kayaks with that of a passing tourist ferry boat.
 The captain on which kindly switched the lights on for his guests just as we entered!